mtnvencenzo/cezzis-pycore/.github/CONTRIBUTING.md

 ### 📏 Test Requirements

 - **Unit Tests**: All new features must include unit tests
-- **Integration Tests**: Test integration with Kafka brokers where applicable
 - **Coverage**: Maintain minimum 80% code coverage
 - **Test Naming**: Use descriptive test names that explain the behavior
 - **Mocking**: Use pytest-mock for external dependencies